7heMC/SteadierState/README.md

   3. Reboot the computer by typing 'exit'

 ### **Phase 3** -- Deploy SteadierState to a PC.
+  Note: **Warning: This phase will erase all files on disk 0 of the target PC!**

   1. Boot the live media created in **Phase 1** on a PC you wish to deploy with SteadierState.
   2. Initiate the deployment of SteadierState to the PC with the `prepnewpc.cmd` command.
 Upon running the `prepnewpc.cmd` command you will be prompted for input for the installation of SteadierState to the PC.